 SPAN-396 Spanish Sociolinguistics

 Spanish Sociolinguistics is a seminar conducted in Spanish that focuses on the dynamic interaction between language, society and identity.
 We will take a hands-on, discussion-based approach to understanding key sociolinguistic issues that affect our daily lives and shape our immediate surroundings.
-The course fulfills a social science requirement for SFS CULP majors.

 Topics covered include: bilingualism, language contact, and language shift in the United States, Spain and Latin America; ethnography of communication among Spanish-speaking communities; endangered languages and language death; political discourse analysis, and more.

 The seminar attracts a diverse group of Spanish-speaking students from many majors and concentrations.
 No background in sociolinguistics is necessary.
+This class fulfills the Social Science requirement for CULP majors.

 Readings, movies and television programs assigned for the course are all posted on Blackboard.